Yao-Xinchen/Meta-ROS-Doc/Writerside/topics/usage.md

 ├── log
 └── src
 ```

+`--packages-select serial` is used to only build the `serial` package.
+This is because the `serial` package is a dependency of the `fdilink_ahrs` package.
+It needs to be sourced before building the `fdilink_ahrs` package.

 `--symlink-install` is used to create symbolic links to the files in the `install` folder.
 This can avoid copying files and save the trouble of recompiling when you modify the config files in source code.